billahdotdev/Learn-Raspberry-Pi/README.md

                           sudo apt update

-03. Install Raspberry Pi Imager: You can install Raspberry Pi Imager using apt: sudo apt install rpi-imager
+03. Install Raspberry Pi Imager: You can install Raspberry Pi Imager using apt: This command will install Raspberry Pi Imager along with any necessary dependencies. sudo apt install rpi-imager